-→ H. Lighting Instructions (IPI)
+Q. Lighting Instructions (IPI)

-- For normal use, activate/deactivate your fireplace with the wall switch or remote control. - The IPI system may be operated with two D-cell batteries.
-When using batteries, unplug the transformer.
-To prolong battery life, remove them when using the transformer. - If your fireplace must be deactivated for service or an extended period of time, follow the instructions below.
+- For normal use, activate/deactivate your fireplace with the remote control. - The IPI system may be operated with four AA batteries. - If your fireplace must be deactivated for serviced or an extended period of time, follow the instructions below.